Skip to main content

 Cats + Medications & Supplements

-• Mycophenolate is an immune suppressing medication given by mouth or as an injection and is mainly used off-label to treat autoimmune disease in dogs.
-Common side effects include gastrointestinal upset and bone marrow suppression.
-This medication should not be used in pets that are allergic to mycophenolate, are pregnant, or nursing.
-It should be used with caution in pets with liver or kidney disease.
-If a negative reaction occurs, call your veterinary office.
+• Methylprednisolone is given by mouth or injection and is used on and off label to treat inflammatory, immune-mediated, or hormonal conditions.
+Common side effects include increased drinking, urination, and appetite, dull/dry haircoat, and/or weight gain.
+Do not use in pets that are allergic to it, receiving NSAIDs, that are recovering from a recent surgery, or in pets with systemic fungal or viral infections, diabetes, Cushing’s disease, stomach or intestinal ulcers.
+If a negative reaction occurs, please call your veterinary office.